-Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards Level 2 Literacy Counts towards Level 2 Numeracy Explore related to the provision of food for people with specific food needs.
-5 91299 Internal N N Evaluate sustainable food related practices 5 91302 Internal N N Health promoting strategies designed to address a nutritional need 4 91304 External Y (Writing) N Relationships between wellbeing, food choices and determinants of health 4 AS91300 External Y (Writing) Food Safety 4 167 External Provider N N
+Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards UE Literacy Counts towards UE Numeracy Explore related to the provision of food for people with specific food needs.
+5 91299 Internal Ν Ν Evaluate sustainable food related practices 5 91302 Internal Ν N Health promoting strategies designed to address a nutritional need 4 91304 External Y (Writing) N Relationships between wellbeing, food choices and determinants of health 4 AS91300 External Y (Writing) Compare characteristics of international dishes and prepare and present international dishes 4 US22234 Internal Ν Ν Cook food items by braising and stewing 2 US13277 Internal Ν Ν Prepare and assemble, and present salads for service 2 US13283 Internal Ν N Food Safety 4 167 External Provider Ν Ν

 Course costs: Students wishing to undertake food practical lessons will be invoiced if they wish to have ingredients supplied by Otago Boys' High School.
-There is an additional cost of \$25 for those students who wish to undertake US 167 offered by The Learning Place in 2022.
+There is an additional cost of \$25 for those students who wish to undertake US 167 offered by The Learning Place in 2023.